 You can make changes to the interactive PDF budget files for this publication by inputting your own prices and quantities in the green outlined cells for any item.
 The cells outlined in red automatically calculate your revised totals based on the changes you made to the cells outlined in green.
 You will need to click on and add your own estimated price and quantity information to all of the green outlined cells to complete your customized budget.
 When you are done, you can print the budget using the green Print Form button at the bottom of the form.
 You can use the red Clear Form button to clear all the information from your budget when you are finished.

 You will need Adobe Acrobat Reader to use these forms.
 If you do not have this program installed on your computer, you can download a free version.

 Initial resource requirements

 For More Information

-Prepared by Michael D. Orzolek, professor of horticulture; Lynn F. Kime, senior extension associate; Steven M. Bogash, extension educator in Franklin County; and Jayson K. Harper, professor of agricultural economics.
+Prepared by Michael D. Orzolek, professor emeritus of horticulture; Lynn F. Kime, senior extension associate; Steven M. Bogash, retired extension educator; and Jayson K. Harper, professor of agricultural economics.

 This publication was developed by the Small-scale and Part-time Farming Project at Penn State with support from the U.S. Department of Agriculture-Extension Service.

 This publication is available in alternative media on request.